dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 ## Granular permissioning

-The dbt Cloud Enterprise plan supports Role-Based access controls for configuring granular in-app permissions.
+The dbt Cloud Enterprise plan supports role-based access controls for configuring granular in-app permissions.
 See [access control](/docs/cloud/manage-access/about-user-access) for more information on Enterprise permissioning.